 Planning a snow holiday in Australia?
 You really should consider these cool, chic and crazy accommodation options.
 From lovely lodges to all-in resorts.
-From old favourites to hip hotels (by Steve Madgwick).
+From old favourites to hip hotels.

 1. The hipster – QT, Falls Creek

 Amazing hot tub vistas of Falls Creek ski runs and the surrounding Kiewa Valley from your private balcony?
 Sure.
 All of QT Falls Creek’s 1, 2 and 3 bedroomed apartments sport funky chic Scandi décor, but the multi en-suited penthouse is the one to aim for – one of the most sought-after alpine accommodation options in Australia.
 QT Falls is on the cusp of the resort’s lift system, has downstairs ski lockers and the seasonal fare at in-house Bazaar is as good as anywhere on the slopes.
 The real deal breaker?
 The onsite spaQ…